-Who may make an application?
-Item Column 1 This kind of application Column 2 may be made by 1 an application to vary, omit or include terms (other than outworker terms or coverage terms) in a modern award (a) an employer, employee or organisation that is covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that are covered by the modern award.
+Who r Who may make an application?
+Item Column 1 Column 2 1 an application to vary, omit or include terms (other than outworker terms or coverage terms) in a modern award (a) an employer, employee or organisation that is covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that are covered by the modern award.
 2 an application to vary, omit or include outworker terms in a modern award (a) an employer, employee or outworker entity that is or would be covered by the outworker terms; or (b) an organisation that is entitled to represent the industrial interests of one or more outworkers to whom the outworker terms relate or would relate.
-3 an application to vary or include coverage terms in a modern award to increase the range of employers, employees or organisations that are covered by the award (a) an employer, employee or organisation that would become covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that would become covered by the modern award.
+3 an application to vary or include coverage terms in a modern award to increase the range of employers, employees or organisations that are covered by the award (a) an employer, employee or organisation that would become covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or